DevoInc/applications-builder/doc/tutorials/basic-directory-structure.md

 Contains the file with the compiled application.
-This file is generated after executing the _build_ comand of the _Devo Applications Builder Client_.
+This file is generated after executing the _build_ comand of the _Devo Applications Builder CLI_.

 ### _releases_ directory

 Contains the files with the compiled application in production mode.
-This file is generated after executing the _build_ comand (using _pro_ mode) of the _Devo Applications Builder Client_.
+This file is generated after executing the _build_ comand (using _pro_ mode) of the _Devo Applications Builder CLI_.

 ### _src_ directory